noise-course/copyright-morellana8/responses.md

 # Outcome:
 ![Outcome](/files/CopyrightWarning.png)
 Immediately, I got a message saying that the 30 second video of Alesis was flagged for copyrighted material, but it was not taken down and it won't affect my channel.
+The other two videos that were uploaded were not affected.

 # 4. Legal Analysis
 For both the 5-second and 30-second uploads of “Alesis,” the fair use factors weigh mostly against the use: the clips were non-transformative, taken from a highly creative song, and used without commentary or analysis.
 The short length of the 5-second clip slightly helps under the “amount used” factor, but even brief excerpts can still be considered the core of a song.
 The 30-second clip weighs even more strongly against fair use because it uses a more substantial portion.
 Neither upload was commercial or likely to harm the market for the original, but overall neither would qualify as fair use under a traditional legal analysis.